ttsim-dev/gettsim-code-for-picking/README.md

 Initially, this repository contained
 - the bokeh-based dashboard, which will be re-written in plotly/dash and might be moved to a separate repository.
+- Example code for calculating the parameters of the pension system endogenous to current state of labour supply / wages.
 - a set of tests of Lohnsteuer against the German Minsitry of Finance's API, which is not sufficiently stable over time to keep the tests as a component of GETTSIM proper.